-These languages are also the first preference for many top mobile app development companies.
+These languages are also the first preference for many top mobile app development companies in USA.

 Google announced in 2017 that it would support Kotlin as the alternative for Android programming.
 Kotlin is a comparatively young native Android language that has the potential to replace Java.
 It has so many features that Java doesn’t have and is considered as a perfect language to create Android apps.
 It resolves many problems that Java has.
 Kotlin is one of the fastest-growing languages.

 Kotlin grew by 58% in 2018 from 1.1 Million to 1.7 Million developers.

 Besides, Kotlin is 96% used for new projects, and only 38% use it for pre-existing projects.
 More than a third of developers are migrating their existing projects to Kotlin.

 Swift is now considered as the next generation iOS language.
 It was introduced by Apple in 2014 and was available for mobile app development in 2015.